cvs-health/testaro/CONTRIBUTING.md

 - Assign an integer from 0 through 3 to `ordinalSeverity`.
 - If all instances of violations of the rule necessarily involve elements of the same type, assign its tag name (such as `"BUTTON"`) to `summaryTagName`.

+### Simplifiable rules

+More complex Testaro rules are implemented in JavaScript.
+Some rules are _simplifiable_.
+These can be implemented with JavaScript modules like the one for the `allSlanted` rule.
+To implement such a rule, you can copy an existing module and replace the 7 values of the `ruleData` object.
+The significant decisions here are about the values of the `selector` and `pruner` properties.

+The `selector` value is a CSS selector that identifies candidate elements for violation reporting.
+What makes this rule simplifiable, instead of simple, is that these elements may or may not be determined to violate the rule.
+Each of the elements identified by the selector must be further analyzed by the pruner.
+The pruner takes a Playwright locator as its argument and returns `true` if it finds that the element located by the locator violates the rule, or `false` if not.

+The `isDestructive` property should be set to `true` if your pruner modifies the page.
+Any pruner that calls the `isOperable()` function from the `operable` module does so.

 ### Complex rules

-More complex Testaro rules are implemented in JavaScript.
-You can use any of the existing JavaScript rules, or `data/template.js` file, as an example to begin with.
-Examples include:
+Even more complex Testaro rules require analysis that cannot fit into the simple or simplifiable category.
+You can begin with existing JavaScript rules, or the `data/template.js` file, as an example.
-- `allSlanted`, `distortion`, `filter`, `lineHeight`, `miniText`, `zIndex`: violations based on element styles.
-- `focOp`, `opFoc`, `targetSize`: violations based on attributes
-- `linkTitle`: violations based on attributes and text content.
-- `linkAmb`, `pseudoP`, `radioSet`: violations based on relations among elements and text.
-- `hover`, `tabNav`: violations based on performing actions and observing page behavior.
-- `role`: violations based on data about standards.
-- `docType`, `title`: violations based on page properties.

 Some utility functions in modules in the `procs` directory are available for support of new rules.
+Among these modules are `testaro` (used in many tests), `isInlineLink`, `operable`, and `visChange`,